 Messrs.
-Perreault, Jastrzebski, and Beard and Mses.
-Gaudiosi and Zagorski each have an agreement with the Company that provides benefits in the event of a change in control.
+O'Brien, Beard, and Koerwer and Ms. Zagorski each have an agreement with the Company that provides benefits in the event of a change in control.
 In the absence of a change in control or termination by the Company, each agreement will terminate when, for any reason, the executive terminates his or her employment with the Company.
 A change in control is generally deemed to occur in the following instances:

-- Any person (other than certain persons or entities affiliated with the Company), together with all affiliates and associates of such person, acquires securities representing 20% or more of either (i) the then outstanding shares of common stock, or (ii) the combined voting power of the Company's then outstanding voting securities; - Individuals who at the beginning of any 24-month period constitute the Board of Directors (the "Incumbent Board"), and any new Director whose election by the Board of Directors, or nomination for election by the Company's shareholders, was approved by a vote of at least a majority of the Incumbent Board, cease for any reason to constitute a majority; - The Company is reorganized, merged or consolidated with or into, or sells all or substantially all of its assets to, another corporation in a transaction in which former shareholders of the Company do not own more than 50% of the outstanding common stock and the combined voting power of the then outstanding voting securities of the surviving or acquiring corporation; or - The Company is liquidated or dissolved.
+- Any person (other than certain persons or entities affiliated with the Company), together with all affiliates and associates of such person, acquires securities representing 20% or more of either (i) the then outstanding shares of common stock, or (ii) the combined voting power of the Company's then outstanding voting securities; - Individuals who at the beginning of any 24-month period constitute the Board of Directors (the "Incumbent Board"), and any new Director whose election by the Board of Directors, or nomination for election by the Company's shareholders, was approved by a vote of at least a majority of the Incumbent Board, cease for any reason to constitute a majority;

+- The Company is reorganized, merged or consolidated with or into, or sells all or substantially all of its assets to, another corporation in a transaction in which former shareholders of the Company do not own more than 50% of the outstanding common stock and the combined voting power of the then outstanding voting securities of the surviving or acquiring corporation; or - The Company is liquidated or dissolved.

-The Company will provide each of our named executive officers with cash benefits if we terminate his or her employment without "cause" or if he or she terminates employment for "good reason" at any time within two years following a change in control of the Company.
+The Company will provide each of our named executive officers with cash benefits if we terminate the named executive officer's employment without "cause" or if the named executive officer terminates employment for "good reason" at any time within two years following a change in control of the Company.
 "Cause" generally includes (i) misappropriation of funds, (ii) habitual insobriety or substance abuse, (iii) conviction of a crime involving moral turpitude, or (iv) gross negligence in the performance of duties, which gross negligence has had a material adverse effect on the business, operations, assets, properties or financial condition of the Company.
 "Good reason" generally includes a material diminution in authority, duties, responsibilities or base compensation; a material breach by the Company of the terms of the agreement; and substantial relocation requirements.
-If the events trigger a payment following a change in control agreement unless payments under the 2021 Severance Plan described above would be greater, in which case benefits would be provided under the 2021 Severance Plan.
+If the events trigger a payment following a change in control, the benefits payable to each of our named executive officers will be as specified under his or her change in control agreement unless payments under the 2021 Severance Plan described above would be greater, in which case benefits would be provided under the 2021 Severance Plan.